UW-HARVEST/c-rust-program-pairs/README.md

 ## Possible TODOs

 - `git pull` repositories in the cache to update them.
-- Require date of download or repository version so we ensure that repositories downloaded are consistent from run to run.
+- Use date or git SHA so repositories downloaded are consistent from run to run.